oscarvargash/cirm_23/day_1/README.md

 </details>

+## Solviing a problem.
 We are interested in knowing how many sequeces are found in each file; how can we find out this?

-There is also program called `grep` that is able to search for specific words of characters.
+There is a program called `grep` that is able to search for specific words or characters.
 Furthermore, we know that every sequence in our file starts with `@`.

 ```
 grep "@" L008_R1.fastq